mdominiquesay/LaravelArticleList/README.md

 This repository contains a Portfolio website built with Laravel.
 The website serves as a platform to display the developer's projects, skills, and other relevant information.

+## Installation
 To install and run this project locally, follow these steps:

-Clone the repository: git clone https://github.com/yourusername/laravelArticleList.git Change into the project directory: cd portfolio Install Composer dependencies: composer install Install NPM dependencies: npm install
+1. Clone the repository: `git clone https://github.com/mdominiquesay/LaravelArticleList.git`
+2. Change into the project directory: `cd LaravelArticleList`
+3. Install Composer dependencies: `composer install`
+4. Install NPM dependencies: `npm install`
-Create a copy of the .env.example file and rename it to .env: cp .env.example .env Generate an application key: php artisan key:generate Configure your database settings in the .env file.
+5. Create a copy of the `.env.example` file and rename it to `.env`: `cp .env.example .env`
+6. Generate an application key: `php artisan key:generate`
+7. Configure your database settings in the `.env` file.
-Migrate the database: php artisan migrate
+8. Migrate the database: `php artisan migrate`
-Seed the database with sample data: php artisan db:seed Start the development server: php artisan serve
+9. Seed the database with sample data: `php artisan db:seed`
+10. Start the development server: `php artisan serve`